 Situated in the center of Bergen, walking distance from the Bergen Fish Market.

-Insiders information: Right now in July 2018, there is an restoration ongoing on the outside of the tower, so much of the tower is covered by scaffolding.
+Right now in July 2018, there is an restoration ongoing on the outside of the tower, so much of the tower is covered by scaffolding.
+This work will be going on for many years.

 |Location:||Center of Bergen.|